 The MiDOS tool which is the part on the website which says 'Enter your location to find NHS services near you:' is a comprehensive local directory of services and kept up to date.
 It may save you coming to the surgery.
 If this does not work please wait a couple of minutes and try again pressing F5 to refresh the screen.
 The Coronavirus means many changes are required on a daily basis to pharmacies opening hours.

 If you’re a patient at our practice you can use the NHS App, a simple and secure way to access a range of NHS services on your smartphone or tablet.

 You can use the NHS App to check your symptoms and get instant advice, book appointments, order repeat prescriptions, view your GP medical record and more.

 If you already use SystmOnline you can continue to use it.
 You can use the NHS App as well.

 We started a First Contact Physio pilot in July 2019.
-This will run for 12 months and we are one of only three practices in BaNES to offer this exciting service without the need to see your GP.
-If you are a registered patient and have one of the following conditions please book online to see our First Contact Physio or ask reception for an appointment.
-These are currently telpehone based due to coronavirus:
+This ran for 12 months, finishing in late July 2020 and we are one of only three practices in BaNES to offer this exciting service without the need to see your GP.
+Currently we are looking how we can continue this very useful service for you.
+If you are a registered patient and have one of the following conditions please book online to see our Physio team or ask reception for an appointment.
+These are currently telephone based due to coronavirus: